ChenYangLab/SRR-Microwave-Inhibition/README.md

 # SRR Microwave Inhibition
 ## Thesis Defense Data
 Data was convereted from acquired IGOR Pro 7 .pxp to .txt and can be downloaded here directly, through included shell and python scripts from a DANDI server, or from the DANDI server directly (_in .nwb format_).
 Experimental details are included below.
 The version of the MATLAB script used to generate the analyses is included as well.
-The final thesis can be found on the Boston University archive here **[linked after publication by Mugar Library]**.
+The final thesis can be found on the Boston University archive [here](https://open.bu.edu/handle/2144/46637).
 ### Data Set Parameters:
 |04-11-2022|05-26-2022|07-06-2022|
 |:---:|:---:|:---:|